Empower Your Practice

 The primary requirement is to be on the GMC's GP Register.
 This is typically achieved by completing the three-year GP Speciality Training programme and earning a Certificate of Completion of Training (CCT).

 The specialist training programme itself is three years long.
-That’s on top of medical school (5-6 years) and the two-year foundation programme, so it takes over a decade to train from beginning medical school to qualifying as a fully-fledged GP.
+That is on top of medical school (5 to 6 years) and the two-year foundation programme, so it takes over a decade to train from beginning medical school to qualifying as a fully-fledged GP.

 Yes, you can begin as a sole trader.
 This provides total control, but it also means that you personally bear all of the financial risk.
 Many GPs want to spread the risk and responsibility through some kind of partnership or limited company.